Marie Aspioti

-Maria-Aspasia (Marie) Aspioti (Μαρία-Ασπασία Ασπιώτη; 29 September 1909 – 25 May 2000), was a distinguished Corfiote writer, playwright, poet, magazine publisher and cultural figure who influenced the literary and cultural life of post-war Corfu.
+Maria-Aspasia (Marie) Aspioti (Μαρία-Ασπασία Ασπιώτη; 29 September 1909 – 25 May 2000), was a distinguished Greek writer, playwright, poet, magazine publisher and cultural figure who influenced the literary and cultural life of post-war Corfu.
 She published the magazine Prosperos between the years 1949–1954, and Lear's Corfu in 1965.
 She was a close friend of Lawrence Durrell and had been awarded an MBE.

 Life

 Aspioti was born into a wealthy family who lived in the Villa Rosa mansion in a suburb of the old town of Corfu.
 She was the daughter of Konstantinos Aspiotis, a man who became wealthy by mass-producing, in his printing shop, a kind of exclusive playing cards illustrated by his grandfather Nikolaos Aspiotis who was a painter.
 Eventually his company moved to Athens and became Aspioti-ELKA, a well-known printing and publishing company and one of the largest of its kind in Greece.